TechnoMageKOMT/Programming_Notes/JavaScript/JavaScriptAndrewMead/G_JavaScriptinTheBrowser.md

 ### input Event type

 The alternative to `change` is `input`.
 The syntax is the same, but the input values are received in real time, character by character as the user types in the field.
+This method is preferred when filetering data on the fly.

 ## Rendering Filtered Data

 **VERY NB For real world applications**
 **This will be used a lot in real life***

-This is to filtered arrays of data.
+This is to filter arrays of data.
 The data would normally be individual objects in the array.

 Let `notes` be the array with properties `title` and `body`.
 We want to filter the data based on text values entered into a input field with the id of `search-text`